 Learning Experiences:

-The fellow will also have the opportunity to participate in two elective rotations per year, for a total of four elective rotations outside the poison center.
+The fellow will also have two elective rotations per year, for a total of four elective rotations outside the poison center.
 Elective rotation sites include University of Maryland Medical System (emergency medicine, pediatrics, etc.), Johns Hopkins Hospital (emergency medicine), Maryland Institute of Emergency Medical Services Systems (MIEMSS), and other hospitals in Maryland.
 Opportunities exist to spend some time at other nearby poison centers.
-There is extensive interaction exists with other residents and fellows at the School of Pharmacy and surrounding institutions.
+Our program values collaboration and practices closely alongside many residents and fellows both at the School of Pharmacy and extending to surrounding institutions.

-Additional training activities include consulting on and presenting cases in the poison center, teaching, management and research.
+Additional training activities include consulting on and presenting cases in the poison center, teaching, management, and research.
 Fellows independently perform one or more research projects each year that are presented at regional and national meetings and published in peer-reviewed journals.
 The fellow spends the first few months listening to and then answering calls in the poison center.
-Following this intensive poison center experience, the fellow is required to staff in the poison center for two shifts (12 hours each) per month.
+Following this intensive poison center experience, fellow requirements include staffing in the poison center for two shifts (12 hours each) per month.

 About the Maryland Poison Center:

 The Maryland Poison Center is a division of the Department of Practice, Sciences, and Health Outcomes Research at the University of Maryland School of Pharmacy.
-As one of 55 poison centers across the United States, it strives to decrease the cost and complexity of poisoning and overdose care while maintaining and/or improving patient outcomes.
-The Center receives more than 60,000 calls per year, from the routine to the life-threatening.
+As one of 53 poison centers across the United States, it strives to decrease the cost and complexity of poisoning and overdose care while maintaining and/or improving patient outcomes.
+The Center manages more than 37,000 cases per year, from the routine to the life-threatening.

 Number of Available Positions: 1